Onsite Report – OneAdvanced’s Liability Statement

 Please read below regarding OneAdvanced’s liability relating to your onsite report being used for fire evacuation purposes.

-This is brought to our attention by your request to connect a fire alarm contact to our T&A system via a clocking terminal that in turn will initiate an on-site report.
+This is only applicable if you make a request to connect a fire alarm contact to our T&A system via a clocking terminal that in turn will initiate an on-site report.

 A T&A report can only confirm that your staff have clocked onto the T&A/TAS system.